AureaFlamma/Mindactivity-2.0/plan.md

 3. Text in counter:
    a) 2-digits on each side ✅
 4. Slider
-   a) text
+   a) text ✅
-   b) slider itself
+   b) slider itself ✅
-5. button
+5. button ✅
-6. Background
+6. Backgrounds
 7. Resize for mobile
 8. Refactor:
    a) Get fonts out of App